+These should NOT be guessed.
+You don’t want to create content for a keyword you will never rank for.
 We need to know WHAT people are searching (keyword research) and whether your site is capable of ranking for it (keyword competition).
-A little research can greatly improve your chances of ranking on page 1.
-This should be done before writing content… writing about “how to get out of debt” vs. “how to get out of debt without bankruptcy” is much different.
+A little research can greatly improve your chances of getting on page 1.
+This should be done before writing content… writing about ‘how to get out of debt’ vs. ‘how to get out of debt on one income‘ is different.

 Table Of Contents

-- Google Autocomplete
+- Start With Google Autocomplete

-- Moz Keyword Explorer
+- Find More Keywords With Moz Keyword Explorer

-- Competitor Keywords
+- Find Competitor Keywords With HubShout WebGrader

-- Keyword Competition (MozBar)
+- See Keyword Competition With MozBar

-- Localized Keywords
+- Secondary Keywords

-- Targeting Secondary Keywords
+- Blog Post Keywords

-1. Google Autocomplete
+1. Start With Google Autocomplete

 To find even more keywords, try using different variations like plurals…